ProfSFrink/Basic-C-Sharp-Projects/README.md

 ## 05 - BASIC C# SUBMISSION ASSIGNMENT - WELCOME SCREEN [(CODE)](https://github.com/ProfSFrink/Basic-C-Sharp-Projects/blob/main/Basic_CSharp_Submission_Assignment/AccountingWelcome/AccountingWelcome/Program.cs)
 A console app welcoming the user to 'Acme Accounting Systems' and prints the second line of text with "accounting" in double-quotes using the backslash (\) escape character.

-## 06 - VARIABLES AND DATA TYPES [(CODE)](https://github.com/ProfSFrink/Basic-C-Sharp-Projects/blob/main/Variables%20and%20Data%20Types%20Tutorial/VariablesAndDataTypes/VariablesAndDataTypes/Program.cs)
+## 06 - TUTORIAL: VARIABLES AND DATA TYPES [(CODE)](https://github.com/ProfSFrink/Basic-C-Sharp-Projects/blob/main/Variables%20and%20Data%20Types%20Tutorial/VariablesAndDataTypes/VariablesAndDataTypes/Program.cs)
 A follow on video series that goes through the various C# data types and how to assign variables and output them along with examples of how to cast them into other data types.

 ## 07 - DAILY REPORT ASSIGNMENT SUBMISSION [(CODE)](https://github.com/ProfSFrink/Basic-C-Sharp-Projects/blob/main/Daily_Report/DailyReport/DailyReportSubmissionAssignment/Program.cs)